tunmsk/nextgen-facebook/readme.txt

 = 8.28.5-1 =

-8.28.5-1 ETA 2016/03/31 - Updated the Google testing tool URL to remove the large and unnecessary header/footer.
+(2016/03/31) Updated the Google testing tool URL to remove the large and unnecessary header/footer.